George Sterling: "The Cool, Grey City of Love"

-Simple, clear poems, 1921-1926
+Simple, clear poems, 1921–1926

 As if to make up for his scant 1920 output, during 1921 Sterling placed 15 poems in seven national magazines.
 The poems he wrote in 1921 rarely used old-fashioned words such as "thee" or "thou" to sound "poetical" as many of his earlier poems did; instead, most of his new poems used only contemporary words.
 In June Sterling's poem To a Girl Dancing was published as a limited edition of 120 elegantly designed hardcover books by the Grabhorn Press, one of the most esteemed fine presses in America.
-That September Sterling accomplished an unusual literary feat: Charles Brennan, a defense attorney for movie star Roscoe "Fatty" Arbuckle's rape and murder trial, hired Sterling to "prepare the epigrams for the speech of defense."
+That September Sterling accomplished an unusual literary feat: Charles Brennan, a defense attorney for movie star Roscoe "Fatty" Arbuckle's rape and murder trial, hired Sterling to "prepare the epigrams for the speech of defense".

+Sails and Mirage and Other Poems

 Alexander Robertson published Sterling's newest collection of poems in December 1921: Sails and Mirage and Other Poems.
 Of the 61 poems in this anthology, only 22 were new in 1921.
 The majority were older.
 Differences in Sterling's newer poems were noticed by some reviewers.
-The New York Tribune pointed out: "In Sails and Mirage, I believe, we have Sterling's choicest work; certainly his most keenly human. … Sterling in the past was too prone, one feels, to hurl suns and meteors and satellites about his finely-chiseled Dantesque head. … This gesture in the grand manner is in Sails and Mirage admirably subdued, and Sterling's genuine gift for lyricism … issues forth with a pleasing klang for the sensitive ear and the active imagination."
-In the New York Evening Post, poet William Rose Benet remarked on the tenderness and wistfulness of the poems, different from Sterling's earlier echoes of Milton's "mighty line."
-Bookman, a leading publication for the book business, called Sterling's book "an uncanny, bitter, and very touching conflict between passionate longing for beauty and angry resentment at the ugliness of life."
+The New York Tribune pointed out: "In Sails and Mirage, I believe, we have Sterling's choicest work; certainly his most keenly human. ...
+Sterling in the past was too prone, one feels, to hurl suns and meteors and satellites about his finely-chiseled Dantesque head. ...
+This gesture in the grand manner is in Sails and Mirage admirably subdued, and Sterling's genuine gift for lyricism ... issues forth with a pleasing klang for the sensitive ear and the active imagination."
+In the New York Evening Post, poet William Rose Benet remarked on the tenderness and wistfulness of the poems, different from Sterling's earlier echoes of Milton's "mighty line".
+Bookman, a leading publication for the book business, called Sterling's book "an uncanny, bitter, and very touching conflict between passionate longing for beauty and angry resentment at the ugliness of life".
 Sterling himself thought he still had a way to go to make his poems feel modern.
 Of Sails and Mirage and Other Poems, he said: "It's my best book, but almost as mid-Victorian as the others!"